stephenworsley/WireWorld/README.md

 cell in state 0 surrounded by cells in state 0 will remain in state 0.
 For such cellular automata, it is only necessary to update non-zero cells and cells immediately adjacent to non-zero cells.
-In such cases, world.mode is set to semistable and the getneighbours method will create the adjacent 0 cells with the setdefault method.
+In such cases, world.mode is set to semistable and the world.pad() method will create the adjacent 0 cells with the setdefault method and remove 0 cells with the world.trim() method after updating.